-- The Function of Air Quality has been the responsibility of the District Municipalities since April 2010.
-One official is appointed in Mopani and the unit is at the foundation stage while challenges overweigh the available capacity for effective functioning. - The MDM has not yet embraced the Airport function 'though it is the District Power & function.
-Research on the feasibility of MDM carrying out this function is still underway.
-So, there is no unit created to carry out this function yet. - Office space is one limiting factor on appointing units that are office-bound.
-There is only one block in the former Gazankulu parliamentary complex that if fully full.
-Some of the Units like, Internal Audit and GIS are accommodated at the Disaster Management centre in Tzaneen.
-More offices are under construction in Tzaneen town, yet far away from Head office, Giyani. - Mopani has 24 disabled out of 761 employees, which is 3,2% of the current workforce.
-MDM has thus exceeded the 2% threshold required of the staff complement being disabled persons.
-Greater Letaba and Greater Giyani are still below threshold with 1% and 0% respectively.
-Maruleng and Ba-Phalaborwa are ahead at 4,2% and 4,1% in this aspect of equity. - There are over 600 staff members transferred from DWA.
-The challenge is that operational cost to MDM has risen and will impact on means for service delivery.
+- The Function of Air Quality has been the responsibility of the District Municipalities ince year 2010.
+One official had been appointed and then resigned after serving three years.
+Todate the District is yet to recruit the incumbent for the air quality responsibility.
+Challenges obviously overweigh the resources. - The MDM has not yet embraced the Airport function 'though it is the District Power & function.
+So, there is no unit created to carry out this function yet.
+There is also budgetary allocaions from National Treasury that tend to scale down budget against a number of functions that are still expected of district municipality to carryout, e.g roads. - Office space is one limiting factor on appointing units that are office-bound.
+There is only one block in the former Gazankulu parliamentary complex that is fully full.
+Some of the Units like, Internal Audit and GIS are accommodated at the Disaster Management centre in Tzaneen to lessen the pressure on office space.. - Mopani has 13 disabled out of 704 employees, which is 1,8% of the current workforce.
+MDM is thus below 2% threshold required of the staff complement being disabled persons.
+Greater Letaba and Greater Giyani are also still below threshold with 1% and 0% respectively.
+Maruleng and Ba-Phalaborwa are ahead at 4,2% and 4,5% in this aspect of equity. - There is still 484 staff members transferred from DWS who are yet to be paced accordingly.
+The challenge is that majority of them do not have requisite qualifications to take responsible tasks.
+Municipality continues to be in dire need for qualified technicians for engineering services.
+The other challenge is that operational cost to MDM has risen and impact on budget for service delivery.

 - MDM do not have full spread of racial diversities.
 There are largely Bapedi, Ba-tsonga, Ba-Venda and some very few Afrikaans.
 This is informed proportionally by the racial spread of the District.
-There are also those cases of people who would prefer to work in an urban environment rather than rural area (Giyani) where Mopani District Head office is located. - Office of the IDP needs HR capacity strengthening in order to execute the responsibility with the necessary authority within the MM's office.
-It is currently steered by unplaced official under the line function, Planning and Development directorate. - Administrative offices of the Speaker and Chief Whip are currently not clearly linked to the Accounting officer for absolute control on all activities of the IDP.
-There is a need to ensure this linkage for absolute hands-on of the Accounting officer in all administrative activities of the District.
+There are also those cases of people who would prefer to work in urban environment rather than rural area (Giyani) where Mopani District Head office is located.
+Currently all senior managers commute to Giyani for work. - Office of the IDP needs HR capacity strengthening in order to execute the responsibility with the necessary authority within the MM's office.
+It has been relocated between office of Municipal Manager and Planning and Development directorate without stability - There are still units that are placed in different directorates from their allocated budget, e.g HIV and AIDS unit is in the Office of Executive Mayor while budget is in Community services' directorate.
+Alignment need to be considered in this respect.

 In order to establish possible improvement from the past it became necessary to take a glance on the past development during which the current Council has been operating.
-Both progress and challenges will enable the current planning process to be well informed when strategies and objectives are reset for the next five years 2014/15 - 2019.
+Both progress and challenges will enable the current planning process to be well informed when strategies and objectives are reset for the next five years 2016/17 - 2021.

-3.8 CROSS CUTTING ANALYSIS
+3. 8 CROSS CUTTING ANALYSIS